justinmahar/react-social-media-embed/README.md

 Easily embed content from several popular social media platforms in React.

-All embeds only require a URL to the post, with the exception of LinkedIn.
+All embeds only require a URL to the post.

 Currently supporting: Facebook, Instagram, LinkedIn, TikTok, Twitter, and YouTube.